What its about? Get the full Lesson HERE

 - What is your emotional response to the text?

 Through analyzing and discussing the answers to these questions, you can come to a consensus as to what the purpose is of reading a text-even if it’s just for fun!
-In the case of “Restart” it brings awareness of perspective, starting over and doing the right thing.
+In the case of “Restart” it brings awareness to bullying, starting over and doing the right thing.

 The next assignment I have students complete throughout the reading are sentence starters.
 Sentence starters help students to analyze their own thinking and wonderment.
 Some examples of sentence starters are: